iterative/dvc.org/static/docs/tutorial/preparation.md

 After DVC initialization, a new directory `.dvc/` will be created with `config` and `.gitignore` files and `cache` directory.
-These files and directories are hidden from the user in general and the user does not interact with these files directly.
+These files and directories are hidden from the user generally and are not meant to be manipulated directly.
 However, we describe some DVC internals below for a better understanding of how it works.

 ```dvc
     $ dvc init